karthikreddy1905/TIC-TAC-TOE/README.md

 ## Tournament Setup

-The tournament consists of multiple rounds, with each agent playing against every other agent multiple times to mitigate randomness.
-The outcome of each game is recorded, and metrics such as win rate, average game length, and computational resources utilized are analyzed to evaluate the performance of each agent.
+- The tournament involves multiple rounds, with each agent playing against every other agent several times to reduce the influence of randomness.
+- Game outcomes are recorded, and the following metrics are analyzed:
+  1. Win Rate
+  2. Average Game Length
+  3. Computational Efficiency
+- Results are compared to assess agent performance.

 ## Getting Started

 To run the tournament:

-1. Clone this repository to your local machine.
+1. Clone this repository.
-2. Install the required dependencies specified in the `requirements.txt` file.
+2. Install the dependencies listed in requirements.txt.
-3. Execute the main tournament script, specifying the number of rounds and agents to include.
+3. Run the main tournament script, specifying the number of rounds and agents to include.
-4. Analyze the results to compare the performance of different agents.
+4. Review the results to compare agent performance.

 ## Future Work

-- Integration of more advanced agents with novel strategies.
+- Adding advanced agents with novel strategies.
-- Fine-tuning agent parameters for improved performance.
+- Parameter tuning for improved agent performance.
-- Visualization tools for better understanding of game dynamics and agent behavior.
+- Creating visualization tools to analyze game dynamics and agent behaviors.

 ## Contribution

-Contributions to this project are welcome!
-If you have any suggestions, enhancements, or bug fixes, feel free to open an issue or submit a pull request.
+Contributions are welcome!
+If you have suggestions, improvements, or bug fixes, please open an issue or submit a pull request.